atuinsh/atuin/docs/key-binding.md

 # Key binding

-By default, Atuin will rebind both Ctrl-r and the up arrow.
+By default, Atuin will rebind both <kbd>Ctrl-r</kbd> and the up arrow.
 If you do not want this to happen, set ATUIN_NOBIND before the call to `atuin init`

 For example